 Questions You Should Ask Before Hiring a Real Estate Agent

 Buying or selling a house has ramifications that can last for years to come.
 Hiring the right real estate agent who brings experience, professionalism, and expertise to the table will make a huge difference.
-According to our internal data at HomeLight, the top 5% of real estate agents across the U.S. sell homes for as much as 7% more than the average real estate agent and twice as fast.
+According to our internal data at HomeLight, the top 5% of real estate agents across the U.S. sell homes for as much as 10% more than the average real estate agent and twice as fast.
+Knowing what questions to ask a real estate agent can set you off to a good start.

 Depending on the information that your real estate agent gives you, a great agent can bring your search time for a home way down or help you maximize the value you can sell for.
 Choosing the right agent is a critical step to ensuring your success.
 You might be wondering, what are the best questions to ask a real estate agent before hiring them?